 Advocacy or special interest groups.

 STORYHIVE does not wish to unduly limit the types of content or submissions that it supports, and Submissions for all types of locally reflective Projects are encouraged.
-However, the following types of projects are ineligible for STORYHIVE 2021 Voices:
+However, the following types of projects are ineligible for the STORYHIVE program:

 Video Game and other applications

 There is no fee to participate.
-Only one (1) Submission is allowed per Project Lead.
-A Project Lead is permitted to be a part of other project teams, but can only be the Project Lead for one project.
+Only one (1) Submission is allowed per Project Lead, though the Project Lead is permitted to be a part of other creative teams.
 As noted previously, once your Submission is completed, the Project Lead cannot be changed.